Kuna Caves: Local Culture

 According to locals, at one time the system had been much larger and was composed of multiple caves, even stretching to the Snake River, before the United States Army Corps of Engineers blocked it off by detonating dynamite, collapsing a portion of the cave.

 Controversy

 The official Bureau of Land Management stance on the cave is that it should not be visited by the general public.
 Traveling to the caves involves driving along a short dirt road, that is often very muddy, leading to the cave from Kuna Cave Road.
 Although the entrance has a ladder to get down into the cavern, it is not maintained.
-The cave itself is littered with graffiti, trash, and ash from fires started by teenagers, leading officials to consider restricting access to the caves and sparking local demand for conservation of the caves.
+The cave itself is littered with graffiti, trash, and ash from fires started by visitors, leading officials to consider restricting access to the caves and sparking local demand for conservation of the caves.

 In 2021, the Bureau of Land Management performed an environmental assessment and proposed a draft for a "Kuna Cave Recreation Site Improvement Project", which would improve public facilities by adding a road leading to the caves, a parking lot, an improved ladder, and a new grate to deter vandalism.